b2b vs b2c marketing

 However, as mentioned above, B2B is steadily gaining prominence before B2C.
 The kind of B2B Content Marketing that was undesirable until recently surpasses B2C Content Marketing.

-As an idea, Statista research on the B2B e-Commerce market shows that in 2021, the B2B e-Commerce market’s global value stood at a staggering US$17.9 trillion, surpassing the B2C market by more than fivefold.
+As an idea, Statista research on the B2B e-commerce market shows that in 2021, the B2B e-commerce market’s global value stood at a staggering $17.9 trillion, surpassing the B2C market by more than fivefold.

 However, the distinction between B2C and B2B content marketing should no longer be the primary focus.
 Instead, the emphasis lies in differentiating content marketing strategies for long sales cycles versus short sales cycles, as the two domains are increasingly overlapping.